cbeams/spring-framework-2.5.x/lib/readme.txt

 * j2ee/activation.jar
 - JavaBeans Activation Framework 1.1 (http://java.sun.com/products/javabeans/glasgow/jaf.html)
-- required for building the framework on JDK < 1.6
 - required at runtime when using Spring's JavaMailSender on JDK < 1.6

 * j2ee/common-annotations.jar
 - JSR-250 Common Annotations (http://jcp.org/en/jsr/detail?id=250)
-- required for building the framework on JDK < 1.6
 - required at runtime when using Spring's Common Annotations support on JDK < 1.6

 * j2ee/connector.jar